GET A CASH OFFER NOW

 - Unexpected major home maintenance expense

-How can we help stop foreclosure on your Katy or Houston, Texas area home?
+How can we help stop foreclosure fast on your Katy or Houston, Texas area home or any other home across the nation?

-We buy homes in pre-foreclosure – in any price range and in any condition.
-This means we can make you a cash offer, close within ten days – sometimes sooner – and help you avoid having your home foreclosed on and having a foreclosure on your credit record.
+We buy homes in pre-foreclosure – in any price range and in any condition – nationwide.
+This means we can make you a cash offer, close within ten days - sometimes sooner - and help you avoid having your home foreclosed on and having a foreclosure on your credit record.

 You’ll find a list of the frequently asked questions we receive from homeowners in general here.
-You’ll find a list of foreclosure specific frequently asked questions below.
+You'll find a list of foreclosure specific frequently asked questions about how to avoid foreclosure below.

 Disclaimer – The information on this page is intended for general informational purposes only and not to provide legal advice.